NikhitaPrabhu/hello-world/README.md

 # hello-world
-practice repository
+Practice repository

-Hello reader,
+Hello Reader,

-Have a great time going through the reposotory.
+Have a great time going through the reposo=itory.
 Goodluck with finding somthing interesting!